We have all had those moments, some of us more than others, when we realise that we are talking at "cross purposes" with someone.

-It is often innocuous, and cause for a little chuckle … each thinking you were talking about someone else, each thinking of a different event in relation to the story. etc.
+It is often innocuous, and cause for a little chuckle, each thinking you were talking about someone else or thinking of a different event in relation to the story. etc.

 Clear communication does NOT come easily, requires some effort and often is as dependent upon the listener as the talker.

 Do you REALLY listen AND hear everything said?
 It is very easy to miss a critical word that could affect what you hear.

 In a business context, documentation helps, so always take notes in EVERY meeting.
 Do NOT rely on your memory, no matter how good you think it is.

 Be sure to clarify any potential anomalies, by asking lots of questions.
 If a point is critical then perhaps ask the question a couple of ways, or repeat the answer to ensure you got it right.
 (So it costs $23.75 ... could that possibly be $2375.00???, perhaps not but a difference in currency could be substantial etc.)

 As a salesperson talking to a prospect you are sometimes (most times?) pre-disposed to look for certain "indicators" that might identify a potential client.
 It is easy to allow that to colour what you hear, somewhat akin to the handyman with a hammer always finding a way for the hammer to be the solution to the problem!